-The following table lists the executive officers of Melcor as at December 31, 2018, their province of residence, period of service as an executive officer and their principal occupation during the five preceding years
+The following table lists the executive officers of Melcor as at December 31, 2020, their province of residence, period of service as an executive officer and their principal occupation during the five preceding years

-Name and Municipality of Residence Position with Melcor Prior 5 Years Since Timothy C. Melton Edmonton, Alberta Chair Chair 1973 Darin A. Rayburn Edmonton, Alberta President & Chief Executive Officer REIT CEO (2013-2017) 2005 Naomi M. Stefura CA Edmonton, Alberta Chief Financial Officer VP Finance (2013 - 2016) 2008 Andrew J. Melton Calgary, Alberta President & CEO, Melcor REIT Executive Vice Chair, Chair of REIT 2010
+Name and Municipality of Residence Position with Melcor Prior 5 Years Since Timothy C. Melton Edmonton, Alberta Chair Chair 1973 Darin A. Rayburn Edmonton, Alberta President & Chief Executive Officer REIT CEO (2013-2017) 2005 Naomi M. Stefura CA Edmonton, Alberta Chief Financial Officer VP Finance (2013 - 2016) 2008

-The Directors and Executive Officers, as a group, beneficially owned, directly or indirectly, or exercised control or direction over 59% of Melcor's outstanding common shares as at March 13, 2019.
+The Directors and Executive Officers, as a group, beneficially owned, directly or indirectly, or exercised control or direction over 59% of Melcor's outstanding common shares as at March 17, 2021.